Akhand6886/Nocturnal-Codex/PROJECT_OVERVIEW.md

 ### Contentful API (Blog & Think Tank)

 -   **Purpose**: Manages dynamic, long-form content that may be updated frequently by content editors.
 This includes all blog posts and think tank articles.
 -   **Implementation**: The `src/lib/contentful.ts` file contains the logic to connect to the Contentful Delivery API.
+It includes functions like `fetchBlogPosts` and `fetchThinkTankArticles` that use the `fetch` API with Next.js revalidation to retrieve and cache data.
+It also contains parsers to transform the raw Contentful response into the TypeScript types defined in `src/types/index.ts`.

 ### Local Markdown Files (Languages)

 -   **Purpose**: Manages the content for individual programming languages.
+This content is part of the Git repository and changes require a code deployment.
 -   **Implementation**: The `src/lib/languages.ts` file uses Node.js `fs` and the `gray-matter` library to read and parse the markdown files located in the `content/languages/` directory.
+The `getAllLanguages` function iterates through the files, extracts the frontmatter and content, and returns an array of `Language` objects.

 ### Static JSON (Developer Roadmaps)

 -   **Purpose**: Manages the complex, structured data required for the interactive developer roadmaps.
+The node and edge data is ideal for a JSON format.
--   **Implementation**: The `EditorRoadmapRenderer` component in `src/components/EditorRoadmap/EditorRoadmapRenderer.tsx` fetches the corresponding JSON file (e.g., `frontend.json`) from the `public/roadmap-content/` directory and renders it using `@xyflow/react`.
+-   **Implementation**: The `EditorRoadmapRenderer` component in `src/components/EditorRoadmap/EditorRoadmapRenderer.tsx` fetches the corresponding JSON file (e.g., `frontend.json`) from the `public/roadmap-content/` directory using a client-side `fetch` call.
+The data is then rendered into an interactive graph using the `@xyflow/react` library.

 ### Mock Data (Wiki Articles & Navigation)

--   **Purpose**: For foundational site content that is relatively static, like wiki articles and navigation links.
+-   **Purpose**: For foundational site content that is relatively static and can be defined directly in code.
+This includes wiki articles and the main site navigation links.
 -   **Implementation**: The file `src/lib/data.ts` contains exported arrays of TypeScript objects (e.g., `MOCK_WIKI_ARTICLES`, `NAV_ITEMS`).
-This is fast and type-safe but requires a developer to update content.
+This is fast, type-safe, and simple, but requires a developer to make any content updates.
+The wiki pages (`/wiki/[slug]`) directly import and use this data.

 ## 5. Static Site Generation (SSG) & Incremental Static Regeneration (ISR)